 Jive Media Africa creates innovative, cutting edge communications; grabbing attention and conveying crucial messages in accessible ways.
 An award-winning multi-media company, Jive Media Africa produces media strategies and products that challenge and inform, making a difference in the areas of Science and Technology (Jive Science), Biodiversity Conservation (Jive Earth), Children in the context of HIV/ AIDS (Jive Children) and Human Rights (Jive People).
 As of 2015, Jive Media is involved in the research project, Development of a parenting intervention to promote effective parenting practices in South Africa.

-MatCH Research aims to answer priority questions that will translate into improving sexual and reproductive health outcomes through expanding access to appropriate and acceptable contraceptive, HIV prevention and related health technologies and services.
+The MatCH Research Unit aims to answer priority questions that will translate into improving sexual and reproductive health outcomes through expanding access to appropriate and acceptable contraceptive, HIV prevention and related health technologies and services.

-Norad is the Norwegian Agency for Development Cooperation.
 Norad is a directorate under the Norwegian Ministry of Foreign Affairs.
 Its main purpose is to ensure that Norwegian development aid funds are spent in the best possible way, and to report on what works and what does not work.
 Most of the Norwegian development aid is managed by the Ministry of Foreign Affairs and the Norwegian foreign missions.

 North Star Alliance works at the crossroads of disease and mobility to ensure that highly-mobile populations, especially truck drivers and their direct and indirect contacts have access to basic health services.